We Live Because Everything Else Does

 Because of her early experiences, Jean put up walls subconsciously to protect herself from abandonment by her partner and children.
 These walls caused her to feel separate and alone.
 She often felt resentful that she wasn’t either getting or giving the kind of love she wanted in her family of choice.

-This is what my Mending Webs is all about: working with the fractures or torn threads in the many webs of which we’re a part, including families.
-I have used Mending Webs work in my own practice with people, animals, and land.
-Mending Webs contributes to mending the relationships between any or all of our relations, be they human, plant, animal, mineral, rock, etc.
+This is what my Weaving Webs is all about: working with the fractures or torn threads in the many webs of which we’re a part, including families.
+I have used Weaving Webs work in my own practice with people, animals, and land.
+Weaving Webs contributes to mending the relationships between any or all of our relations, be they human, plant, animal, mineral, rock, etc.

 All of life is interdependent